Back to writing

 Setting Up the Expo React Native Project

-The hardest part in this app is making it scale to thousands of requests.
-Which we will focus on for a later blog, right now i have to setup the frontend correctly.
+The genuinely hard problem with this app is scaling it to thousands of requests.
+That's a later post — right now I just need the frontend wired up correctly.